openharmony/telephony_telephony_cangjie_wrapper/README.md

-# Telephony <a name="EN-US_TOPIC_0000001162422291"></a>
+# telephony_cangjie_wrapper <a name="EN-US_TOPIC_0000001162422291"></a>

 ## Introduction<a name="section104mcpsimp"></a>

+The telephony_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Telephony subsystem.
 The Telephony subsystem provides APIs for obtaining information about the wireless cellular network and SIM card.
 Applications can call these APIs to obtain information such as the name of the currently registered network, network service status, signal strength, and SIM card information.

 The Telephony subsystem consists of the following modules: